justinjiajia/cloud_security/labs/lab_7.md

 ## Task 2: Examining IAM roles

 In this task, you will analyze two IAM roles that were pre-provisioned for you in the lab environment.
-You will also update the permissions of one of the roles.
 AWS Config and Lambda will use these roles later in the lab.

 1. In the IAM console, observe the permissions granted to the *AwsConfigLambdaSGRole* role.